marcelc63/pintas.club/src/pages/index.md

     examples, and templates.
 strategy:
   title: Strategy
-  description: High level understanding of your idea within your market, industry, and regions
+  description: High level understanding of your idea within your market, industry,
+    and regions
 product:
   title: Product
-  description: High level understanding of your idea within your market, industry, and regions
+  description: Product Frameworks
 marketing:
   title: Marketing
-  description: High level understanding of your idea within your market, industry, and regions
+  description: High level understanding of your idea within your market, industry,
+    and regions
 operation:
   title: Operation
-  description: High level understanding of your idea within your market, industry, and regions
+  description: High level understanding of your idea within your market, industry,
+    and regions
 description: "Many first-time entrepreneurs are unaware about basic frameworks that can help bring their idea into fruition.
 Those that are aware, are often unsure about which frameworks are worth trying given their situation. "